 Lab is field-oriented and includes afternoon field trips throughout the Peninsula region of Virginia.
 Lab focuses on the identification of birds using both ocular and acoustic characters.
 Lab fees apply each term.

 BIOL 430.
 Biogeography (3-3-0)

-Prerequisites: BIOL 213/213L with a C or higher.
 The study of the patterns of distribution of organisms, both past and present, and the abiotic and biotic factors that produced those distributions.

 BIOL 434.
 Marine Ecology (4-3-0)